June 14, to July 22, 2017

-Known as the Eternal City and the City of the Seven Hills, Rome is a virtual classroom in itself, rich in history and culture.
-Visitors and students alike, quickly recognize many of the artistic, historical, and cultural landmarks in this center of western culture: Vatican City and St. Peter's Basilica; the Colosseum, Forum, and Arch of Constantine; the Baths of Caracalla; the Catacombs; the Pantheon; Bernini's Four Rivers Fountain in Piazza Navona, and the Trevi Fountain.
-Museums and libraries abound throughout the city.
-Rome is also a city of churches.
-Architectural styles include early Christian basilicas, the beautiful Gothic church of Santa Maria sopra Minerva, and many important baroque monuments.
-The city has a long, rich, and varied history, dating back to the first millennium B.C.
-Tradition has it that Rome was founded by Romulus in 753 B.C., although fortified elevations on the Palatine Hill date back to a much earlier period.
-The city is the capital of not only the country, but also of Latium, a region of central Italy, and of the province of Rome itself.
+Known as the Eternal City and the City of the Seven Hills, Rome is rich in history and culture.
+Visitors and students alike quickly recognize many of the artistic, historical, and cultural landmarks in this center of Western culture: Vatican City and St. Peter's Basilica; the ancient sites of the Colosseum, Forum, Pantheon, Arch of Constantine and Baths of Caracalla; the Early Christian Catacombs; Bernini's Four Rivers Fountain in Piazza Navona, and the renowned Trevi Fountain, to name a few.
+Museums and archaeological sites abound throughout the city.
+Rome is also a city of churches, mainly from both the Early Christian and Baroque eras.
 Economically, the city has become a center for tourism, banking, insurance, printing, publishing, and fashion.
-Perhaps most important, Rome is one of the world's great centers of art and culture...and a photographer's dream.
+Perhaps most important, Rome is one of the world's great centers for art and culture................and a photographer's dream.

 In addition to the many varied excursions in and around Rome, students will travel, as a group, to Venice and Florence.
 The program fee includes transportation, lodging and entrance to several sites.
 Students will also have some free time in each city.

 This Digital Photography and Film program in Rome is open to students in all majors.
 The courses are designed to be of interest to students in all disciplines and will require no prior background in art, architecture, or photography.
 Students are required to have at least a 2.5 GPA and be in good academic standing.
-Students will need a digital camera and a laptop (preferably with Adobe Photoshop installed).
+Students will need a digital camera and a laptop (with Adobe Photoshop).